Summary How To Update Your Old Content For Improved SEO

 Updating old blog content that you already created and that is established takes far less time and resources than creating new content.
 The improvements in traffic and organic rankings are often better than a new piece of content.

-How Does Updating An Old Blog Post Help With SEO?
+How Does Updating Content Help With SEO?

-- Improves exposure to targeted keywords
+- Improves the page’s exposure to targeted keywords

-- Adjusts with Google’s changing algorithms
+- Adjusts to Google’s changing algorithms

-- Grows exposure with new keywords
+- Grows page exposure to new keywords and search terms

 - Helps identify new questions and answers searchers have